flowdock/api-docs/docs/Flows.md

 ```
 Update flow information.
 Only admins can modify certain parts of the flow information.

+Note: To enable or disable join link, see [join url](Join-Url) resource.

 ### Input

 * `name`: New name of the flow, max.
 100 characters.
 Note that changing name does not change flow's email or id